adamstimb/nimbusinator/index.rst

 .. code-block:: python

+    from nimbusinator.nimbus import Nimbus
-    from nimbusinator import Nimbus, Command
+    from nimbusinator.command import Command

 Then create one object of each, and bind the `Command` object to the `Nimbus` object: